Crisp and Co. Banner Image

 However, before moving in together, it’s imperative that you and your partner are clear on a number of legal issues to avoid disputes arising in the future.
 While it may not be the conversation you want to have with your partner, it’s vital to safeguarding your assets and protecting your interests.

 Many couples believe that if they have been cohabiting for a number of years without getting married, they will still have the same legal rights as a married couple.
-This is known as ‘common law marriage’, and while the idea might seem appealing to some couples, common law marriage has absolutely no legal standing and is not usually recognised by any court.
+This is known as ‘common law marriage’, or having a ‘common law partner’.
+While the idea might seem appealing to some couples, common law marriage has absolutely no legal standing and is not usually recognised by any court.

-In fact, in the eyes of the law, an unmarried couple is seen as just that: therefore, there is no automatic right to home ownership or assets should the couple separate or one party pass away, regardless of how long they have been cohabiting.
+Where a couple are unmarried, there is no automatic right to home ownership or assets should the couple separate or one party pass away, regardless of how long they have been cohabiting.
 This is another reason why cohabitation agreements are a vital part of moving in together.

 While unmarried cohabiting couples do not share the same rights as a married couple, both still have certain rights and responsibilities.